FAQ – Body Type Science

 FAQ #2 – What are Current Mainstream Science and Medical Doctors Body Type Standards?

-When you go to have your regular doctor checkup, these are the standards by which you are being held to determine whether or not you are healthy & “normal”.
+When you go to have your regular doctor checkup, these are the recognized three medical/scientific body type standards by which you are being held to determine whether or not you are healthy & “normal”.

 Body Type Science FAQ - Body Mass Index (BMI)

-Standard #3: Basal Metabolic Rate (BMR) – the bare minimum number of calories your body requires for basic survival functioning each day.
+Standard #3: Basal Metabolic Rate (BMR), Standard BMR – the bare minimum number of calories your body requires for basic survival functioning each day.

 FAQ #3 – Why are Current Mainstream Science and Medical Doctor’s Body Type Standards Inaccurate?

-Standard #2: Body Mass Index (BMI) is not accurate because, genetically, skinny fat is real and exists in place of where there should be muscles/mass.
-The BMI does not account for skinny fat.
-As well, it is possible to have excess muscle mass on your body which would put you into the overweight or obese column of your BMI weight range, but because you do not have excess fat/too much fat on your body, you are not overweight or obese.
+Standard #2: Body Mass Index (BMI), Standard BMI is not accurate because, genetically, skinny fat is real and exists in place of where there should be muscles/mass.
+The Standard BMI does not account for skinny fat.
+As well, it is possible to have excess muscle mass (either excess genetic default muscle/mass and/or excess added muscle/mass via resistance training like weightlifting, calisthenics, or isometrics) on your body which would put you into the overweight or obese column of your BMI weight range, but because you do not have excess regular fat/too much regular fat on your body, you are not overweight or obese.

-Standard #3: Basal Metabolic Rate (BMR) is not accurate because, metabolically, the scientifically calculated standard Mifflin St Jeor equation and Harris-Benedict equation for activity do not take into account skinny fat.
-Science recognizes that one pound of muscle burns 6 calories daily, but one pound of fat/skinny fat only burns two to three calories per day, which directly affects metabolism, especially BMR.
-The more skinny fat you have on your body, the more negatively your metabolism is affected (fat/skinny fat burns fewer calories than muscle), the less accurate your BMR calculations are, and thus the fewer calories your body actually needs daily.
+Standard #3: Basal Metabolic Rate (BMR), Standard BMR is not accurate because, metabolically, the scientifically calculated standard Mifflin St Jeor equation and Harris-Benedict equation for activity do not take into account skinny fat, no less.
+Science recognizes that one pound of muscle burns 6 calories daily, but one pound of regular fat and/or skinny fat only burns two to three calories per day, which directly affects metabolism, notably Standard BMR.
+The more skinny fat you have on your body, the more prone you are to putting on regular fat, and the more negatively your metabolism is affected (regular fat and skinny fat burn fewer calories than muscle), the less accurate your BMR calculations are, and thus the fewer calories your body actually needs daily.

 Body Type Science is working to strengthen these three Standards to make them more accurate.